-Literary Theory: Practical Applications for Today's Readers ENGL 9000 3 cr.
+Literary Theory: Practical Applications for Today's Readers

 This course surveys theories of literature with emphasis on applying them to our readings of a wide variety of texts.
 Study includes a brief historical survey, but focuses on such contemporary practices as cultural studies and feminist theory.
 Texts and theoretical schools may vary from semester to semester.
 Practical applications in the classroom and in one's own reading guide class discussion.